 - Third-Degree Felony - Crimes falling under this category include promoting child prostitution, bribery and possessing child pornography.
 Penalties may include 7 years of imprisonment or a fine of $15,000.

-If you or a loved one has been charged with the commission of a non-classified felony, immediately contact one of our criminal lawyers at our Pittsburgh firm We can provide you with all the detailed information you need, and will be able to help you prepare an excellent defense.
+If you or a loved one has been charged with the commission of a non-classified felony, immediately contact one of our Pittsburgh criminal defense lawyers at our Pittsburgh firm We can provide you with all the detailed information you need, and will be able to help you prepare an excellent defense.
 Our lawyers will work with you to determine the most advantageous strategies for your case.
-Don’t wait to call; the longer you or your loved one goes without representation, the harder it will be to mitigate your sentence to a lighter one.
+Don’t wait to call; the longer you or your loved one go without representation, the harder it will be to mitigate your sentence to a lighter one.

 Offense classes and gravity scores are properly defined under the Pennsylvania Criminal Code under Title 204, Chapter 303.